ssteiche/backhanded/README.md

 # backhanded

-This program may reverse and complement your input DNA sequence.
+The program, `backhand.py`, may reverse and complement your input DNA sequence.
 Depending on your luck, the program may return a backhanded compliment instead.
 Don't feel discouraged though.
 If you keep trying, you will get what you seek.

 If you become too frustrated, simply use the seed flag, -s, with a value of 1 to ensure faithful conversion of your input sequence.
 The program should allow for upper or lower case DNA base symbols; 'A, T, G, or C'.
 However, any other character in the input string should cause the program to exit with an error code and message.